wslates/NR2K3Dash/README.md

 - [UI Improvements](https://youtu.be/bryya8gqrzI?t=34)
   - I then updated the "digital" UI to more closely match what is seen in the cars.
 - ["Analog" Gauges](https://youtu.be/_BfBi02bf6c?t=31)
   - The cars also have an option for "analog" style gauges, which I then incorporated into the program.
 I built all the UI elements myself using Adobe Illustrator.
+To switch between gauges, you can use the "<" and ">" buttons on the keyboard.